Changing a right of way

 For public benefit

-The council can initiate diversion proposals which will benefit the public, from a recreational viewpoint, and the landowner.
+We can initiate diversion proposals which will benefit the public, from a recreational viewpoint, and the landowner.
 In such cases the council will meet the costs of processing the orders.

 Sometimes schemes involve closure of old, little-used paths when new rights of way are created nearby which will be useful to the public.